MO-QHT/Machine-Learning-Lab-/Lab 2/README.md

 - **Target Variable:** The dataset includes a target variable used to classify sales records into predefined categories
 - **Model Objective:** The model learns patterns from the sales data and predicts the correct class for each record based on its features

-This step clearly defines what the model should learn and predict before implementation.

 ---

 ## Part 3: Loading and Inspecting the Dataset in Python